 This philosophy guides our practices.
-It has been developed over time in collaboration with all stakeholders and influenced by the Early Years Learning Framework and the National Quality Standards.
+It has been developed over time in collaboration with educators, families and children.
+Influenced by the Early Years Learning Framework and the National Quality Standards.

 Gumleaf Gully provides a warm and welcoming environment, a homelike space where children are acknowledged for their individuality and are supported to feel safe and secure.

 Children feel a sense of belonging through play; having fun and laughter, they are encouraged to explore and learn at their own pace.

 We value our natural environment as the third teacher; we set up enriched indoor and outdoor spaces for opportunities to learn through connecting with elements of nature, using sustainable practices, teaching care and empathy for all living things and respect for the heritage of our land.
 Our worm farm and gardens are a special component of the children’s experiences here at Gumleaf Gully, as they take responsibility and work as a team to look after them.

 Gumleaf gully recognises that physical development can be enhanced through a variety of programs embedded in our practices.